fortinet-solutions-cse/sfc-fgt/README.md

 This demo will download and install OpenDayLight.
 It will also get Ubuntu trusty x86_64 cloud image and install all the necessary packages into host and VMs, so please make sure to export http_proxy and http_proxy environment variables.

+Check https://www.youtube.com/channel/UC2KTKSE9fC0giAH4DApJpnw for videos on this an other demos.